keras-team/keras-hub/.gemini/styleguide.md

 5. **Respect Existing Repo Patterns**: Before suggesting review comments (like asking users to add boilerplate or specific patterns), actively check for existing design patterns across the repository.
 Do not suggest adding useless code or structures that contradict or fall outside the established Keras repo coding style.

+6. **Understand the Full Model Architecture Before Commenting**: KerasHub model implementations span multiple tightly coupled files (backbone, decoder, attention, layers, preprocessor, task, converter). **Do not isolate a single file or code snippet and comment on it without understanding how it fits into the overall architecture.** Before leaving any review comment, read all files in the model directory to understand the data flow, cross-file dependencies, and design intent.
+A pattern that looks unusual in isolation is often intentional when seen in the context of the full model.
+If you are unsure whether a pattern is correct, check if similar patterns exist in other established models in the repo before flagging it.

 ## Key Principles